-You can opt for one of the many private tour packages, as well — the four-hour and six-hour Sonoma Valley wine tours, for example.
-You'll be picked up in a private stretch limousine and taken to some of Sonoma Valley’s finest wineries, or you can make your own selection.
+You can opt for one of the many private tour packages, as well, letting you immerse yourself in the Sonoma Valley, Dry Creek Valley, or other notable Sonoma County wine regions.
+You'll be picked up in a private stretch limousine and taken to some of the area's finest wineries, or you can make your own selection.

-Lin Durling, founder of Sonoma-based Artisan Wine Tours, says he “seeks to redefine luxury travel in Wine Country.”
-For more than a decade, Durling owned and operated a niche aviation company and now focuses on creating customized wine tours and “dream adventures.” for discerning travelers.
+Lin Durling, founder of Sonoma-based Artisan Wine Tours, says he 'seeks to redefine luxury travel in Wine Country.'
+For more than a decade, Durling owned and operated a niche aviation company and now focuses on creating customized wine tours and 'dream adventures.' for discerning travelers.
 His specialty is relationships - with wineries, restaurants, planning coordinators, transportation providers, and guides - for bringing his customers authentic behind-the scenes experiences.
 The vehicle?
 A six-passenger Lincoln Navigator, custom designed for private-jet style and comfort.
 The details?
-The car includes sparking wine, bottled water and soft drinks.
+The car includes sparkling wine, bottled water, and soft drinks.
 The destinations?
-Wherever you can dream of, from exclusive wineries, to cooking schools, organic vineyards, local cheese producers, or Michelin-star restaurants.
+Wherever you can dream of, from exclusive wineries, to cooking schools, organic vineyards, local cheese producers, or Michelin-starred restaurants.

 The views can be even more magical through open-air windows, and the journey becomes almost as much fun as the destination.
 While this trolley car is an authentic, old-fashioned replica of vintage 1890s San Francisco cable car, it has modern appointments like an iPod dock and rockin' sound system, meaning six hour, four-winery tours can become rolling parties.